rse-verification/auto-deduct-toolchain/README.md

   The plugin is built and installed as an OCAML package as part of the container build.

-* Since the source for the `ISP` (Interface Specification Propagator) is private, you will have to clone and build the project yourself.
+* `/home/dev/repos/interface-specification-propagator` - Source code
+  for the the [ISP (Interface Specification Propagator)](https://github.com/rse-verification/interface-specification-propagator) Frama-C plugin.
+  The plugin is built and installed as an OCAML package as part of the container build.

   ```shell
   cd /home/dev/repos